splunk/public-o11y-docs/gdi/opentelemetry/components/otlphttp-exporter.rst

 The OTLP/HTTP exporter sends metrics, traces, and logs via HTTP using the OTLP format (``application/x-protobuf`` content-type).
 See :ref:`otel-data-processing` for more information.

+For information on the OTLP exporter, see :ref:`otlp-exporter`.

 Get started
 ======================